 Can school superintendents every truly say they understand what it’s like to be a student today?
 After all, it’s been …

 “It’s been extremely engaging and purposeful.
 The assignments, the group projects, the classroom interactions, it’s all been relevant and timely for me in my role as a system leader.”

 It almost feels like understatement to say Jennie Evans is well educated.
 After attaining her bachelor’s degree, she came to …

-Go on to further your career and take on more challenging leadership roles at the system level in the world of education.
+With a doctorate in Educational Leadership, you’ll go on to further your career and take on more challenging roles at the system level in the world of education.

 Experience in the field